WebHare/platform/whtree/modules/system/js/dompack/doc/components.md

 transitions, XHR requests...

 The testframework can use these busylocks to avoid interaction when elements are still busy, even when event handlers chain to each other and start new 'actions'.
-A `test.wait('ui')` in a test completes when no busy handlers are running for at least one 'tick'.
+A `test.waitForUI()` in a test completes when no busy handlers are running for at least one 'tick'.

 The lockmanager used by the busy framework automatically links up with parent